alisabo2/final_project/ReadMe.md

 This step involves gathering historical patient data, including demographic information, medical history, treatment details, and corresponding improvement measurements.
 The collected data is then organized and preprocessed to ensure its quality and suitability for analysis.
 The preprocessing involves:
-1. We cleaned the dataset by removing patients who did not complete the treatment.
+1. Cleaning the dataset by removing patients who did not complete the treatment.
 To achieve this, we applied a filter based on the "REASON" feature, specifically selecting records where the value of "REASON" was equal to 1.
 The description of the "REASON" feature is provided below.

 |Reason |Treatment Combination |
 |--|------------------------------------------------------|